 Our study had several limitations.
-First, reports were collected non-randomly and non-independently, which introduces the potential biases inherent to community reporting databases (Poessel et al. 2013, Sullivan et al. 2014): repeat reporting by some residents but not others, uneven advertising of the reporting database across neighborhoods or over years, potentially higher reporting from affluent neighborhoods with higher education levels (Wine et al. 2015, Mowry et al. 2020), and varying visibility of coyotes across seasons, time of day or land cover types due to differences in vegetative cover, human activity and daylight (Quinn 1995, Poessel et al. 2013).
-While these sources of bias likely affect the spatial and temporal distribution of reports, our analyses mitigated these effects by focusing on measures of coyote boldness and human concern rather than spatiotemporal influences on the number or distribution of reports.
-Second, reports were spatially and temporally autocorrelated, but we used large sample sizes and verified modelling results with chi-square tests to minimize Type I error (Table 3 in Appendix 2).
-Third, our post-hoc method of quantifying coyote boldness and human concern from a community reporting database does not provide data that can be compared to empirical behavioural observations of animals (e.g., Breck et al. 2019) or randomized public surveys (e.g., Drake et al. 2020) because of the biases inherent in community reporting data (see above).
-Despite their limitations, our findings demonstrate that further resources and research are needed to mitigate the increase in coyote boldness and human concern identified in our study and others (White and Gehrt 2009, Baker and Timm 2017, Poessel et al. 2017), and we join others in suggesting that community science can provide valuable information about human-coyote interactions (Weckel et al. 2010, Drake et al. 2021).
+First, reports were collected non-randomly and non-independently, which introduces several potential biases inherent to community reporting databases (Poessel et al. 2013, Sullivan et al. 2014).
+These biases include greater tendencies for repeat reporting by residents with particular views (ref), uneven advertising of the reporting database across neighborhoods or over years, potentially higher reporting from affluent neighborhoods with higher education levels (Wine et al. 2015, Mowry et al. 2020), and varying visibility of coyotes across seasons, time of day or land cover types due to differences in vegetative cover, human activity and daylight (Quinn 1995, Poessel et al. 2013).
+We attempted to mitigate these effects by focusing on measures of coyote boldness and human concern, rather than spatiotemporal influences on the number or distribution of reports.
+Additionally, we attempted to overcome spatial and temporal autocorrelation in the reports that could contribute to Type 1 statistical errors , by restricting analyses to those with large sample sizes and verifying modelling results with chi-square tests (Table 3 in Appendix 2).
+Despite these precautions, our post-hoc method of quantifying coyote boldness and human concern from a community reporting database cannot compared to empirical behavioural observations of animals (e.g., Breck et al. 2019) or randomized public surveys (e.g., Drake et al. 2020).

 Management implications

-Our findings can be applied to increase the efficiency of several of the management actions that are already being implemented in our study area and elsewhere.
-Coyote boldness, and thus the risk to humans and pets, was generally higher in less-developed and open areas (Poessel et al. 2013, Wine et al. 2015); managers might therefore target these areas for public education about keeping dogs on-leash and containing smaller pets with coyote-proof fencing (Draheim et al. 2019).
+Despite some limitations, our findings identify areas, seasons, and contexts that are associated with higher rates of bold behaviours by coyotes and expressions of concern by people that support several management actions that are already being implemented in our study area and elsewhere.
+Spatially, coyote boldness was generally higher in less-developed and open areas (Poessel et al. 2013, Wine et al. 2015) where managers might emphasize public education and protection of pets via leashing and fenced areas (Draheim et al. 2019).
 Managers could also increase their monitoring of urban coyote activity in these higher-risk, human use areas, areas and train community members to haze coyotes that behave boldly (Bonnell and Breck 2017).
-Additionally, community hazing programs that target these areas during the breeding season prior to den site selection may prevent denning in these areas and proactively prevent negative interactions (Bonnell and Breck 2017).
-Other management actions that could be applied before and during the pup rearing season to limit risks to humans and pets may include seasonal closures of open areas with high numbers of bold or aggressive interactions.
+Both awareness campaigns and community-based hazing programs might target conflict-prone areas in and near residential neighbourhoods during the breeding season prior to den site selection to prevent denning in these areas and proactively prevent negative interactions (Bonnell and Breck 2017).